Physics-Informed Implicit Neural Representation for Wireless Imaging in RIS-Aided ISAC System: INR-Based Wireless Imaging

 \subsubsection{Forward Model}

 The physical relationship between CSI measurements and the ROI image must be leveraged to impose constraints during image reconstruction.
 We assume that all point-to-point channels remain constant under the quasi-static condition.
-In \eqref{eq-sensing-channel}, ${\mathbf{H}}_{\text{others}, k}$ is treated as disturbance to a partially known physical model \cite{huang2024ris,huang2024fourier}.
+In \eqref{eq-sensing-channel}, the term ${\mathbf{H}}_{\text{others}, k}$ represents unknown channel components due to limited knowledge of the environment, whereas other components are explicitly modeled in \eqref{eq-sen-channel-single-bounce} and \eqref{eq-sen-channel-twice-bounce}.
+Thus, ${\mathbf{H}}_{\text{others}, k}$ is treated as disturbance to a partially known physical model \cite{huang2024ris,huang2024fourier,hu2022metasketch}.
 Accordingly, \eqref{eq-sensing-measurement} can be reformulated as

 where